Blog

 • AI agents monitor drift and assist in audit preparation

-• Every improvement can be traced back to the exact commit that made it happen
+• Every improvement traced back to the exact commit

-If a company can be run as code, the proof should be in versioned commits, not just in presentations.
+If a company can be run as code, the proof should be in versioned commits, not presentations.

 The Path Forward